-The Honors Program in English Literature offers a two-quarter Honors Seminar in Fall and Winter quarters (English 398-1, 2).
-Directed by the Honors Coordinator, Professor Chris Lane, the Honors Seminar provides a select group of senior English majors with opportunities to work closely with faculty advisors, the coordinator, and each other on year-long projects of the students' own design.
-By engaging in intensive independent research under faculty guidance, Honors students work to develop skills in posing ambitious and promising research questions, exploring the state of the scholarly and critical conversation, framing a good prospectus that enters into that conversation, and producing a powerfully argued, clearly written final project.
+The honors program in English literature consists of a two-quarter honors sequence offered in fall and winter of the senior year.
+The sequence provides a select group of majors with the opportunity to work on extended projects of their own design.
+Building on the skills developed in English 397, honors students engage in intensive independent research under the guidance of a faculty honors coordinator and an individual faculty advisor whose expertise is appropriate to the student’s chosen topic.
+Honors students hone their skills in posing ambitious and promising research questions, exploring the state of the scholarly and critical conversation, framing a good prospectus that enters into that conversation, and producing a powerfully argued, clearly written final project.

-Junior majors who wish to do Honors projects in English Literature in 2015-2016 must submit completed applications by the deadline, 4pm on April 15th, 2015, in University Hall #215.
-Students in the seminar are generally expected to have a GPA of 3.6 or higher in the major and to fulfill two further criteria.
-First, the applicant describes his or her proposed research area, a tentative topic, and a potential faculty advisor.
-The applicant should discuss the topic with the potential advisor and ask him or her to sign off on the application before it is submitted.
-(Neither the topic nor the advisor is written in stone; one or the other has been known to undergo radical revision in the Fall.)
-Second, the applicant submits a clean copy of one of the best academic papers he or she has written for an English Department class (or for a class outside the department taught by an English Department faculty member), with no grade or comments but with the course number and the professor's name.
+Junior literature majors who wish to participate in the honors program must complete a formal application.
+Successful applicants generally have a GPA in the major of 3.75 or higher.
+In addition, applicants must define a proposed research area, a tentative topic, and a potential faculty advisor.
+This process can take some time, so please start early!
+It’s not uncommon for honors applicants to have multiple conversations with multiple potential advisors as they hone their topics.
+Once you have identified an advisor, he or she must sign off on the application before it is submitted.
+Finally, applicants must also submit a clean copy of one of the best academic papers they have written for an English Department class (or for a class outside the department taught by an English Department faculty member), with no grade or comments but with the course number and the professor's name clearly specified.

-An Honors project is a hefty undertaking, so you will wish to choose a topic that promises to hold your attention and reward your time and effort.
+An honors project is a hefty undertaking, so you should choose a topic that promises to hold your attention and reward your time and effort.
 Take time to think about what interests you.
-Have issues or problems arisen in your previous classes that you would like to pursue?
+Have issues or problems arisen in previous classes that you would like to pursue?
 Can you synthesize problems or materials gathered from several different classes to pose a larger question?
 Have you written a course paper that you would like to develop into a more ambitious project?
-Is there a professor with whom you would like to work?
-Note: many students work very successfully with advisors with whom they have not previously studied.
-The current and incoming Honors Coordinators are available to help you find a faculty advisor.

 Notification and Planning for Fall